 How effective is the Pill at preventing pregnancy?

 The Pill is very effective if you take it exactly as you are supposed to – one pill a day, taken at the same time each day.
 You should also use back-up contraception such as condoms if you have diarrhea or vomiting, or are taking a medication that could change the effectiveness of the birth control pill.
 Using condoms is always important to decrease your chances of getting a sexually transmitted infection (STI).

 |Out of 100 women using Combination or Progestin Only BCP’s|

 If you take the Pill at the same time every day (perfect use), it’s more than 99% effective.
-This means that if 100 women take the combination pill every day, less than 1 woman will become pregnant in a year.
+This means that if 100 people take the combination pill every day, less than 1 person will become pregnant in a year.

 What are the possible side effects of birth control pills?

-Most teens have no side effects when taking the oral contraceptive pill.
+The majority of teens have no side effects when taking the oral contraceptive pill.
 However, it’s possible to have irregular periods, nausea, headaches, or weight change especially during the first few months.
-Each type of oral contraceptive pill can affect a young woman differently.
+Each type of oral contraceptive pill can affect each person differently.

 - Nausea: Nausea occasionally occurs when you first start taking the Pill and will often go away in a few days.
 It is less likely to occur if the Pill is taken after dinner or with a bedtime snack.